CLNEulalia/Sass/README.md

 #### IMPORTANT!
 File organization matters!
 Make sure you are working in the correct file/folder/building your files in the correct location

+## Sass & Grid Calculator

+### Setup

+1. In today's `student_labs` directory `mkdir sass_grid_calc`
+1. cd `sass_grid_calc`
+1. `mkdir css`
+1. `touch index.html`
+1. `touch css/main.scss css/main.css`
+1. _Dont forget to run your sass --watch command to complile your sass into css!_

+### Build

+1. Find any calculator you would like to mock up or you may make one from scratch.
+1. You must use Sass and CSS Grid to style your calculator.

+### HFM

+1. Give your calculator some functionality!

 #### In terminal

- - Make sure you are in today's `morning_exercise/starter-code`, on the same level as the `index.html` file.
+ - Fork and git clone this repo and `cd` into `sass`, make sure you're on the same level as the `index.html` file.
+ - `mkdir css` to create a css directory.
  - `touch css/main.scss` to create a `.scss` file inside the `css` folder
  - Open a new terminal tab at this level and type:
  - `sass --watch css/main.scss css/main.css`